Variational Low-Rank Adaptation for Personalized Impaired Speech Recognition: Introduction

 Parameter-efficient adaptation methods, including lightweight adapters \cite{qi23b_interspeech}, low-rank adaptation (LoRA) modules \cite{hu2022lora}, and hyper-network-based speaker tuning \cite{mullerEberstein2024hypernetworks}, improve speech foundation model fine-tuning.
 However, these methods often rely on English language backbones and assume explicit knowledge of impairment types or sufficient in-domain data \cite{hermann2023few, tobin2024automatic}.

 Bayesian Neural Network (BNN)-based approaches offer promising alternatives for improving ASR robustness in low-data, high-variability settings \cite{moure2024regularized}, and have been used to maintain robustness across continuous adaptation \cite{ebrahimiuncertainty}.
-BNN approaches may provide key benefits in bridging parameter efficient fine-tuning methods to the high variability data of impaired speech.
-To this end, our work proposes: \begin{enumerate}[noitemsep, topsep=0pt, partopsep=0pt, parsep=0pt] \item \textbf{Variational Low-rank Adaptation framework.} We introduce a principled Bayesian low-rank adaptation method called VI LoRA that captures uncertainty during fine-tuning.
+BNN approaches may provide key benefits in bridging parameter-efficient fine-tuning methods to the high variability data of impaired speech.
+Prior works primarily leverage Bayesian low-rank adaptation (LoRA) for efficiency, either via capacity-reducing pruning and quantization \cite{cong2025improvingloravariationallearning, meo2024bayesianlora} or static post-hoc analysis \cite{yang2024bayesian, Seth2025}, which risks underfitting the complex acoustic features of disordered speech.
+Conversely, our method employs variational inference (VI) as a dynamic training regularizer that retains full capacity while elastically constraining adaptation to the pre-trained weight structure.
+To this end, our work proposes: \begin{enumerate}[noitemsep, topsep=0pt, partopsep=0pt, parsep=0pt, left=0pt] \item \textbf{Variational Low-rank Adaptation framework.} We introduce a Bayesian LoRA method called VI LoRA that captures uncertainty during fine-tuning.
 This enables robust personalization with significantly less data, while maintaining parameter efficiency, crucial for modeling speech with high acoustic variability.

 \item \textbf{Data-driven prior estimation.} We develop a prior estimation approach that better captures the multi-modal distribution of layer-wise weight variations in state-of-the-art ASR architectures.
-We show that this approach improves robustness and stability during training.

 \item \textbf{Cross-lingual evaluation.} We validate our method on English and German datasets spanning a range of speech intelligibility.
 Our results show substantial improvements, especially for speakers with very low intelligibility, demonstrating the framework's effectiveness in low-resource, cross-lingual settings.